 Serving as a sequel to the 2014 American ‘Godzilla’ remake, as well as standing as another chapter in this new franchise of monster films by Legendary Pictures.
-‘Godzilla: King of the Monsters’ delivers more on of the exciting monster action and amazing visuals that the first film somewhat lacked.
-However, the film does cut down on many other aspects to make this possible.
+‘Godzilla: King of the Monsters’ delivers more on of the exciting monster action and amazing visuals that the first film somewhat lacked, but the film does cut down on many other aspects to make this possible.

-When the world is threatened with extinction, the crypto-zoological agency: ‘Monarch’ is forced to face-off against a roster of god-sized monsters, including the mighty: ‘Godzilla’, who soon collides with the fearsome: ‘Mothra’, ‘Rodan’, and his ultimate nemesis, the three-headed: ‘King Ghidorah’.
+Plot Summary: When the world is threatened with extinction, the crypto-zoological agency: ‘Monarch’ is forced to face off against a roster of God-sized monsters, including the mighty: ‘Godzilla,’ who soon collides with the fearsome: ‘Mothra,’ ‘Rodan,’ and his ultimate nemesis, the three-headed: ‘King Ghidorah.’

 The three main members of the cast, that being Kyle M. Chandler, Vera Farmiga and Millie Bobby Brown.
 All portray a broken family, forced apart by various responsibilities as well as the loss of one of their children in the past, and while their performances are decent throughout the film.
 I was disappointed by the lack of any further development for their characters, as I found the set-up for their story very interesting and wish the film went more in-depth with this idea rather than indulging in one more fight scene, this same issue unfortunately also applies to Charles Dance’s antagonist: ‘Alan Jonah’ within the story.

-The film’s best aspect in my opinion is definitely the creature designs, as each one is always very creatively designed, and is given many unique features to fit with its abilities and make it stand-out from the remainder of the monsters.
-Of course, the CGI and visual effects throughout the film also add to this, as although the film can sometimes be bombarded with far too many elements on-screen at once (becoming a little overwhelming at points).
+The film’s best aspect, in my opinion, is definitely the creature designs, as each one is always very creatively designed, and is given many unique features to fit with its abilities and make it stand-out from the remainder of the monsters.
+Of course, the CG effects throughout the film also add to this, as although the film can sometimes be bombarded with far too many elements on-screen at once (becoming a little overwhelming at points).
 Despite this, everything visual effects we see is usually incredibly well detailed and doesn’t feel at all out-of-place.

-One element I felt didn’t reach the level of the first film from 2014 was how the film captured the true scale of the creatures, as while director Michael Dougherty (Trick ‘r Treat, Krampus) clearly puts his all into pleasing fans and creating a fun experience, even having the classic theme for: ‘Godzilla’ make a welcomed return.
-The film simply doesn’t capture the same feeling of being within the real world as these massive creatures roam quite like the first film did.
+One element I felt didn’t reach the level of the first film from 2014 was how the film captured the true scale of the creatures, as while director Michael Dougherty clearly puts his all into pleasing fans and creating a fun experience, even having the classic theme for: ‘Godzilla’ make a welcomed return.
+The film simply doesn’t capture the same feeling of being within the real-world as these massive creatures roam quite like the first film did.

-Overall, ‘Godzilla: King of the Monsters’ is the definition of a mixed-bag for me, even with its explosive monster fights, some amazing visuals and a great original score.
-It’s over-the-top story displayed through it’s extremely fast-pacing and weak characterisation simply can’t be ignored.
-Leaving the film, most likely a 5/10 overall.
-Even with some serious flaws, the film does have some aspects of enjoyment to be had with ‘Godzilla: King of the Monsters,’ so maybe check this one out if you’re a big fan of the iconic monster.
+To conclude, ‘Godzilla: King of the Monsters’ is the definition of a mixed-bag for me, even with its explosive monster fights, some amazing visuals, and a great original score.
+It’s over-the-top story displayed through it’s extremely fast-pacing and weak characterisation simply can’t be ignored, leaving the film a fun creature-feature with some serious flaws.
+Still, there is some enjoyment to be had with ‘Godzilla: King of the Monsters,’ so maybe check this one out if you’re a big fan of the iconic monster.
 Final Rating: high 5/10.